mohammad-goldast/IFSGuide/conventions/code/Import.md

 # Footnote:

 This document is open to update and improve the conventions.
-So if you have any idea you can talk with team leader to double-check the conventions together.
+So if you have any idea you, we can talk  to double-check the conventions together.